Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Example: `#!cpp xsEffectAmount(cModResource, cAttributeFood, cAttributeAdd, 100)`

 This adds 100 to the current food amount.
-Alternatively, `cAttributeSet` may be used to set the food amount to 100
+Alternatively, `cAttributeSet` may be used to set the food amount to 100.
+Also, see the [Resource](./#9-resource "Jump to: Constant Reference > Resource")

 ### 4.3. cEnableObject